 13. Siberian Husky

-Highlights: Mischievous, Energetic, Sociable
+Highlights: Mischievous, Lively, Sociable

 The Siberian Husky come in a thick, dense coat that helps protect them from the harsh cold climate of the regions in which they pull sleds.
 And although they’re not all solid white, they’re mostly white with shades of gray and silver.